Sign In / Sign Out

 There is no weekend programming for the 1-week 8th and 9th grade programs outside of the initial check-in day.

-The 10th grade program does not have scheduled programming over the weekend.
-Participants are required to travel home for the weekends.
-Accommodations can be made for a participant to stay over the weekend on a case-by-case basis for participants from outside Maricopa County only.
+The 10th grade program has scheduled programming over the weekend.
+Participants are recommended to travel home for the weekends.
+Accommodations can be made for a participant to stay over the weekend if needed.

-Parents will be allowed to call their children at the hall's front desk or during free time on their cell phones.
+Parents will be allowed to call their children during free time on their cell phones.
 However, participants must discern when they can and cannot receive calls on their cell phones.
 Cell phones being used at inappropriate times will be confiscated.

 There are single gender floors and/or sections in the residence halls.
 Students are not permitted to visit the floors and/or sections where they do not reside.
 Staff will reside on the sides with participants of the same gender.